hienvuvg/hienvuvg.github.io/_pages/mmcows.md

 <img src="https://hienvuvg.github.io/files/media/processing_pipeline.jpg" style="width:54%; height:auto; margin-bottom:15px;" />
 </div>

-The heading direction related to feeding and drinking behaviors of the cows is obtained from the ```immu```.
+The heading direction related to feeding and drinking behaviors is obtained from the ```immu```.
-The lying behavior is classifed from the ankle acceleration using K-means clustering.
+The lying behavior is classifed from the ankle acceleration.

-Uwb localization: including both measured data from an indoor uwb positioning system using two-way ranging, and 3D locations computed from the measured data using an optimization-based  localization algorithm.

-Head direction: is derived from the neck acceleration and magnetic data where we use the Earth gravity and magnetic fields as reference vectors in 3D space.

-Ankle lying reference:

-Ground truth
-ID and behavior labeling
-Visual localization
+The 3D neck location ```uwb``` is calculated from UWB distances, while the 3D body location ground truth is derived from the ID-annotated labels.

 <div style="display: flex; flex-wrap: wrap; justify-content: center; gap: 20px;">
     <div style="text-align: center;">